Frequently asked questions concerning studies at Chalmers

 - How can I convert the credits from my university’s credit system into the Chalmers credits system?

-Chalmers Admissions is aware of the fact that all countries do not have the same education systems, and this is taken into consideration in the assessment of applications.
-If you need help comparing the credits of your education system it might be good to know that 30 credits at Chalmers equals one semester (half an academic year) of studies.
-Thus, in order to satisfy a requirement of for example 30 credits, the courses you have taken within the specific course requirements field needs to equal 30 Chalmers credits (i.e. half an academic year), when we convert your University’s credits into Chalmers credits.
+Chalmers Admissions is fully aware that all countries do not have the same education systems, and this is taken into consideration in the assessment of applications.
+If you need help comparing (not submitting) the credits used in your education system it might be helpful to know that 30 credits (cr) equals one semester (ie half an academic year) of full time studies.
+Thus, to satisfy a requirement of 30 cr in Mathematics, for example; the courses you have taken need to be equivalent to 30 cr when we convert your University’s credits.

 - Does Chalmers need me to submit a GRE test?